 Any formwork, falsework, scaffolding or other structure designed or used to provide support or means of access during construction work is also considered part of a building's structure.

+Structural engineeringwas initially considered a subdiscipline of civil engineering but has since become an important and complex specialty in its own right.
+You can understand the various types of building structures available and determine which one you want to employ for your home, business or other structure in the future.
 As a first step for structures, decide on the type of structure to be adopted: load-bearing, pillar beam or frame.
-Sand castles, dams, pyramids, and other man-made structures are examples of man-made structures, while coral reefs, mountains, and other natural mass structures are examples of natural mass structures.
+Sand castles, dams, pyramids, and other man-made structures are examples of man-made structures while coral reefs, mountains, and other natural mass structures are examples of natural mass structures.

 A thick-walled structure (mostly built of bricks or strong stones) carries the load from the building to the ground.
 The structural height in technical use is the height to the highest architectural detail in a building from street level.
-Structural engineers work on a wide range of structures, including buildings, bridges, oil rigs, etc. The baseboard beam is a beam structure built at or above ground level to support the load of the wall covering it.
-In all but the most trivial cases, real structures, i.e. structures without the simplifications commonly associated with analysis, turn out to be incredibly complex.
+Structural engineers work on a wide range of structures including buildings, bridges, oil rigs etc. The baseboard beam is a beam structure built at or above ground level to support the load of the wall covering it.
+In all but the most trivial cases real structures (i.e., structures without simplifications commonly associated with analysis) turn out to be incredibly complex.